trevorsheridan/callable/README.md

 });
 ```
 ### Chaining
-Both approaches are able to be chained with other functions such as `.bind()`
+Both approaches can be chained with other functions such as `.bind()`

 Append
 ```javascript